 Considering how hard it is to deliver on these promises, and how many resources (firm time and client fees) are spent in pursuit of something that research indicates is very elusive, I believe we should be focusing more on other things.

 Versus trying so hard to find and sell alpha, maybe the industry should be spending more time trying to understanding clients’ feelings about risk and reward (not presenting output from questionnaires or Monte Carlo simulations), giving full transparency (openly discussing both sides of a trade, fully disclosing all terms, potential biases and conflicts) and, importantly, making investors comfortable with their investments, so they have a greater likelihood of sticking to their plans.

 I believe that if more advisors used index funds, it could reduce what I think are relatively unproductive competitions to find and sell alpha.

 This said, humans are inherently competitive, and index funds are not for everyone (some people want to pursue the “New New Thing”).
 As I recently wrote in What’s In A Name, if investing in an active strategy or working with a large brand makes an investor feel more comfortable, and will allow him or her to stick to a plan more easily then, regardless of the relative performance versus an index, these might be the correct choices.

 Bottom line, I think the aggressive pursuit of alpha at the potential expense of greater absolute, goal oriented results should be more openly discussed.

-Rather than simply selling relative performance and relative risk metrics (Sharpe ratio comparisons, etc.), let’s spend more time openly discussing both sides of topics, such as active vs. index funds, listening to what clients want to achieve, and implementing strategies that increase comfort and peace of mind.
+Rather than simply selling relative performance and relative risk metrics (Sharpe ratio comparisons, etc.), let’s spend more time discussing both sides of topics, such as active vs. index funds, listening to what clients want to achieve, and implementing strategies that increase comfort and peace of mind.